Snowflake-Labs/sfguide-llm-assisted-medical-coding-extraction-for-healthcare-in-snowflake/README.md

-# LLM Assisted Medical Coding Extraction for Healthcare
+# LLM Assisted Medical Coding Extraction for Healthcare in Snowflake

 ## Overview